AjayShrihari/Polynomial-trajectory-planning/README.md

 * Next, we aim to compute the trajectory as a fifth degree Bernstein polynomial, i.e. as a linear combination of the Bernstein basis polynomials.
 * To complicate things, an evil robot of radius 2 units appears at (5, 4) to steal his cookie.
 The robot, whose radius is 1 unit, must avoid this evil robot in order to successfully deliver the cookie.
-Given an obstacle in this scenario, we need to build a trajectory to solve this problem, which can be done in two approaches as shown in the document
+Given an obstacle in this scenario, we need to build a trajectory to solve this problem, which can be done in two approaches as shown in the document.

-The code plots the velocity and acceleration profiles for both polynomials.
+The code plots the velocity and acceleration profiles for both polynomials, which we ensure is continuous.
 The derivation for the motion models is given in Outputs.pdf.